drpetersonfernandes/SimpleLauncher/home.md

 - **Flyer:** Open cabinet related to that game.
 File should be inside .\flyers\SystemName
 - **PCB:** Open PCB related to that game.
 File should be inside .\pcbs\SystemName

+Links will be opened by user's default browser.<br>
-The image files should be in format JPG, JPEG or PNG and will be opened by Simple Launcher Image Viewer Window.<br>
+Image files should be in format JPG, JPEG or PNG and will be opened by Simple Launcher Image Viewer Window.<br>
 Video files should be in format MP4, AVI or MKV and will be opened by user's default video player.
 I recommend to use [VLC Player](https://www.videolan.org/vlc/download-windows.html).<br>
 PDF files will be open by user's default PDF viewer.